levonk/data-integration/Implementor.md

 	   * Minimal if any Transformations
 	   * Field level SPI/PII Encryption (hopefully done at source)
 	   * Documentation from Requestor / Supplier
-	   * Standardize Times here (be consistent)
+	   * Standardize Times here (be consistent within the Datalake)
 	     * All times in UST
-	     * 12/24 hour correctly to datetime object
+	     * 12/24 hour correctly to datetime object in 24h format
 	   * Standardize units here
 	   * Semantic views and data glossary
 	   * Should have AVDLs that represent data even if data is not stored as parquet/avro